wwwwwwari/Arcticons-New-Icons/files/README.md

 1. Save the `<item component>` entries of the new icons in a new text file called `new_appfilter.txt`, this will be used to update `appfilter` after all icons are done.
 2. No +-.,! in icon file names
 3. If the name begins with a number, prefix it with an underscore, e.g. 1track.svg becomes \_1track.svg
 4. Never use dots.
-Dots slow down the validation because of their differences from lines (i.e. fills instead of no fill; no stroke instead of strokes).
+They slow down the validation because of their differences from lines (i.e. fills instead of no fill; no stroke instead of strokes).
 Use very small lines instead.
 ### After Making Icons
 #### InkScape Checks
 1. There are no hidden layers left.
 2. Everything is ungrouped, including the layer.
 3. Combine everything.
 4. All lines are 1px wide
-5. All lines are ffffffff white (check the actual color code, not the color slide).
+5. All lines are ffffffff white
+    1. Check the actual color code under the color slides, not the color slides themselves.
+InkScape loves to tell you that everything is pure white when the color code is like fffffffb).
-6. All lines have round caps and round joins.
+7. All lines have round caps and round joins.
 #### Geany Checks
 ##### SVG Validation
 1. Check that there is no `transform`, `evenodd` and `e-notation` mentioned in any svg files.
 If there is any, follow Arcticons' [guideline](https://ithub.com/Donnnno/Arcticons/blob/main/CONTRIBUTING.md#how-to-replace) on how to remove them.